cosmos/gravity-bridge/README.md

 ebrelayer status

 # Initialize the Relayer service for automatic claim processing
-ebrelayer init testing wss://ropsten.infura.io/ws 3de4ef81Ba6243A60B0a32d3BCeD4173b6EA02bb "LogLock(bytes32,address,bytes,address,uint256,uint256)" validator
+ebrelayer init wss://ropsten.infura.io/ws 3de4ef81Ba6243A60B0a32d3BCeD4173b6EA02bb "LogLock(bytes32,address,bytes,address,uint256,uint256)" validator --chain-id testing

 # Enter password and press enter
 # You should see a message like:  Started ethereum websocket... and Subscribed to contract events...